natia-miscere/natia-miscere.github.io/system/index.md

 In Natia Revised, combat will be divided into phases.
 Following are the list of phases.

-1. Upkeep Phase - This is the phase where all buff duration updates, and certain abilities can be used.
+1. **Upkeep Phase** - This is the phase where all buff duration updates, and certain abilities can be used.
 Always the first phase in a round.
-2. Player Phase - This is the phase where all players act.
+2. **Player Phase** - This is the phase where all players act.
-3. Allied Phase - This is the phase where all allied NPCs, summons or cohorts act.
+3. **Allied Phase** - This is the phase where all allied NPCs, summons or cohorts act.
 Always after the Player Phase.
-4. Enemy Phase - This is the phase where all hostile entities act.
+4. **Enemy Phase** - This is the phase where all hostile entities act.
-5. End Phase - This is the phase where all debuff based damages, afflictions take effect.
+5. **End Phase** - This is the phase where all debuff based damages, afflictions take effect and any environmental related effects are resolved here also.
 Always the last phase in a round.

 Here are the list of precedences of rulings and calculations for each rulings.